Your Browser Is Not Supported

 Take advantage of the limited opportunity to explore the State Rooms of Buckingham Palace during the summer opening (July – September 2023).

 Marvel at the opulent interiors, admire priceless works of art and gain insight into the lives of the British royal family.
 Immerse yourself in the regal surroundings and experience the grandeur of this iconic landmark.
-The royal celebrations just keep giving!

 5. Summer by the Thames Festival